Objectivist-Nexus/fro/_pages/help.md

 All of Front Range Objectivism's mailing lists are hosted on [Google Groups](https://groups.google.com){:target="&lowbar;blank"}.
 That platform offers all the traditional functionality of a mailing list, plus a web interface.
 Use the links below to subscribe to FRO's mailing lists or to modify your existing subscriptions.

 [FRO Announcements](http://groups.google.com/group/fro-frost){:target="&lowbar;blank"} is open to everyone and is for announcements of major FRO news and events, including talks.
+Everybody involved in any aspect of FRO is encouraged to join this list.

-[FROLIC](https://groups.google.com/g/fro-frolic){:target="&lowbar;blank"} is also open to everyone and is for announcement of [social events](/social-events/).
+*NOTE:* The [FROLIC list](https://groups.google.com/g/fro-frolic){:target="&lowbar;blank"} has been deprecated in favor of the [FROLIC Meetup group](https://www.meetup.com/FROLIC-Denver/){:target="&lowbar;blank"}, which is used to announce events and coordinate RSVPs for [social events](/social-events/).

 These FRO lists are limited to members of each [study group](/study-groups).
 They require an invitation to join.
 * [1FROG](http://groups.google.com/group/fro-1frog){:target="&lowbar;blank"}